 Now, here is a review of the Samto using the criteria outlined in preceding paragraphs:

-Aesthetic Design: ergonomically, Samto 3D pen is designed to allow for easy use due to its light weight nature and pen shaped body.
-On its surface are the control adjustable buttons and an LCD display screen which are simultaneously used to carry out design operations.
+Aesthetic Design: ergonomically, Samto 3D pen is designed to allow for easy use due to its lightweight nature and pen-shaped body.
+On its surface are the control adjustable buttons and an LCD display screen which is simultaneously used to carry out design operations.
 Overall, the aesthetic build of this pen helps simplify any 3D printing task you put it to.

 Features and Specifications: the Samto’s features and specifications are quite similar to those of the average 3D printing pen produced circa 2015.
 Its features include: